Armenians in China: Harbin

 In 1918, the KVZHD (Chinese Eastern Railroad) granted the Armenian Colony a piece of property on 18, Sadovaya Street, on the corner of Liaoyang Street, where they began to build the Far-Eastern Armeno-Gregorian Church, which took several years to complete.
-The name “Far-Eastern” derived from the fact that Rev. Fr.
+The name “Far-Eastern” is derived from the fact that Rev. Fr.
 Yeghishe Rostomiants and his family emigrated to Harbin from Vladivostok, where evidently his church had closed.
 The church in Harbin began officially to function in the 1920s.
 In 1925, the Chinese Authorities registered it as the Armeno-Grigorian Church of Harbin.
 The church was erected in memory of St. Gregory the Illuminator.

 In 1932, Fr.
-Yeghishe Rostomiants died, leaving the church without a pastor and for several years thereafter the church and the premises were rented to the members of the Lutheran Congregation, who later built their own church.
+Yeghishe Rostomiants died, leaving the church without a pastor and for several years thereafter, the church and the premises were rented to the members of the Lutheran Congregation, who later built their own church.
 In 1937, thanks to the initiative and efforts of Mr. Ter-Ovakimov, President of the Armenian Organization, a priest was brought from Jerusalem - Rev. Fr.
 Assoghig Ghazarian.
-He had been educated in the monastery, after he was orphaned during the Armenian genocide.
+He had been educated in the monastery after he was orphaned during the Armenian genocide.
 At the time of his arrival in Harbin, he was only 27 years old.
 He was well-educated and spoke five languages.
 The Armenian Colony, numbering at the time about 350-400 people, felt very fortunate once again to have a pastor.

 During the period of 1938–1950, under Rev. Fr.
 Ghazarian, a building adjacent to the church was enlarged and renovated, thanks to the financial backing of large contributors and businessmen.

 In 1950, Rt.
 Rev. Fr.
 Assoghig Ghazarian, who during World War II ended up in the concentration camp for British and American citizens in the city of Mukden, returned to Jerusalem and the Armenian Church once again was without a pastor.

-Subsequently, during the following years, due to the mass-exodus of Armenians from Harbin, their colony dwindled down to a mere 40-50 people.
+Subsequently, during the following years, due to the mass exodus of Armenians from Harbin, their colony dwindled to a mere 40-50 people.
 In 1959, the building of the Armenian Church changed hands and became the property of the Chinese Government, which in turn used it for a textile factory.
-In August 1966, during the Cultural Revolution, all churches in Harbin were demolished and all the treasures of the Armenian Church including icons and elaborate vestments were destroyed.
+In August 1966, during the Cultural Revolution, all churches in Harbin were demolished and all the treasures of the Armenian Church, including icons and elaborate vestments were destroyed.